 YOGA TEACHER TRAINING

-Join us for a 300-hour Yoga Teacher Training beginning summer 2019!
-This training is perfect for those who want to expand their knowledge, deepen their own practice, and learn how to teach/share yoga with others.
-It will be instructed by Sarah Jane and Sammy Brown with special guest teachers Rohit Nair (Indology) and Maria Radloff (Ayurveda).
+Our 300-hour Yoga Teacher Training at the Front is perfect for those who want to expand their knowledge, deepen their own practice, and learn how to teach/share yoga with others.
+It is instructed by Sarah Jane and Sammy Brown with special guest teachers Rohit Nair (Indology) and Maria Radloff (Ayurveda).
 Our teachers have a deep accumulative experience of both practicing and of teaching alike.
 This program is Yoga Alliance certified.

-Our 300-hour YTT will run from May 31 – November 17, 2019.
+Our current 300-hour YTT runs from May 31 – November 17, 2019.
 It will take place over 13 weekends, spaced apart every other weekend; Fridays will be from 4pm to 9pm and Saturday and Sundays will be from 9am to 5pm.
 This course has 270 contact hours and 30 practicum hours.
 (An anatomy lab is included!)

 « Practice and study of Yoga Asanas linked with Pranayama and Vinyasa

 « Learn and practice teaching in a safe and supportive environment